 "Teacher Inquiry on the Influence of Materials on Children’s Learning" - In this article, Rachel Schaefer discusses her use of inquiry methods common to classroom teaching, including conversations with other teachers, observations of children interacting with materials, and opportunities for written and verbal reflection.
 (Voices of Practicioners, November 2016)

 "Learning Stories" - Judi Pack outlines basic information about and benefits of the Learnign Stories approach.
 (Teaching Young Children, December/January 2016)

 Linda R. Kroll, PhD, is professor emerita of education at the School of Education at Mills College, Oakland, CA.

-Daniel R. Meier, PhD, is professor of elementary education at San Francisco State University.
-He is the coauthor most recently of Documentation and Inquiry in the Early Childhood Classroom: Research Stories from Urban Centers and Schools (Routledge, 2017). email@example.com
+Daniel Meier is professor of elementary education at San Francisco State University.
+He is the coauthor of numerous books and articles on language and literacy education, narrative inquiry, and international education. email@example.com

 Annie White, EdD, is assistant professor in the Early Childhood Studies program at California State University Channel Islands.

 This valuable and constructive book provides an approach to professional development and assessment in education that will both excite and inform.
 Teacher inquiry is closely linked to Learning Stories, providing vivid opportunities for teachers to deepen their understanding of learning.